venuc13/Practical-HW1/form.example.md

-# Example of Filled-Out Form
+# Example of Filled-Out Form (potentially outdated!
+Use as guideline only)
 ## Step 1.1:

 * Address of account A: `ZBXIRU3KVUTZMFC2MNDHFZ5RZMEH6FYGYZ32B6BEJHQNKWTUJUBB72WL4Y`